rinigus/osmscout-server/README.md

 client programs installed and running.

 At present, the server can be used to provide:
-* map tiles for other applications;
+* vector or raster tiles for other applications;
 * search for locations and free text search;
 * search for POIs next to a reference area;
 * calculating routes between given sequence of points.

 User's guide is available at https://rinigus.github.io/osmscout-server

-Server is a wrapper around libosmscout exposing its functionality.
-This library can be used to render maps, search for locations and POIs, and calculate routes.

 The server supports:
 * map rendering via Mapnik (https://github.com/mapnik/mapnik);